dychen/django-tutorial/README.md

 	$ virtualenv venv --distribute

-Modify your $PATH environment variable to use the new Python environment instead of your machine's:
+Modify your $PATH environment variable to use the new Python environment instead of your machine's.
+This "activates" the virtual environment:

 	$ source venv/bin/activate

+To "deactivate" the virtual environment do the following (or just close the window or log out):

+	$ deactivate

+IMPORTANT: Every time you want to work on your project, when you go into the project directory, you have to load up the virtual environment (it doesn't do this for you automatically, unlike with Rails).

 Install Django, psycopg2 (Django's Postgres adapter), and dj-database-url (makes it easier to configure the database with Heroku)